MaxKots/Spark/README.md

 # Spark

-This repo contains various examples of using PySpark
+This repo contains various [examples](MaxKots/Spark) of using PySpark/

+[Here](https://spark.apache.org/docs/latest/api/python/reference/index.html) you can find all necessary documentation.

-<Title>First of all you need to set up your spark config<Title>
+<b>First of all you need to set up your spark config</b>